 FC730 Conference Camera is a top-of-the-line PTZ video camera with automatic WDR correction technology to makes you look great in any light.
 What's more, FS webcams are compatible with Microsoft Teams, Skype, Zoom, BlueJeans and support with Windows, Mac OS and others to meet your needs for any kind of collaboration.

-FC730-4K Conference Camera provides a pro edition with 4K resolution and auto tracking function, allowing people on both sides of a video conference to feel as if they're together in the same room, even when they're many miles apart.
+FC730-4K-N Conference Camera is an Ultra HD 4K camera with 20X Lossless HD Zoom, allowing people on both sides of a video conference to feel as if they're together in the same room, even when they're many miles apart.

 Typically, large meeting rooms are designed for department meetings or quarterly updates.
 With more complex equipment inside the room, it may be intimidating for the average meeting organizer.
 But it doesn't have to be this way.
 With the right video conferencing solution, large rooms can be as easy to outfit, manage, and use as a huddle room.